shisinbin/react-parcel-app/README.md

 npm install new-component
 ```

 (Note: This is a cool package that helps with the suggested file structure.
-Add this to `"scripts"` in `package.json`: `"new-component": "new-component",`, then any time you want to add a new component, run: `npm run new-component NameOfNewComponent`)
+If not already added after installing, add this to `"scripts"` in `package.json`: `"new-component": "new-component",`, then any time you want to add a new component, run: `npm run new-component NameOfNewComponent`)

 ## Common issues